 The Company's Common Stock is listed on the NYSE.
 In accordance with NYSE listing standards, the Board makes affirmative determinations annually as to the independence of each director and nominee for election as a director.
-To assist in making such determinations, the Board has adopted a set of Director Independence Standards which conform to or, in some cases, are more exacting than the independence requirements set forth in the NYSE listing standards.
-Our Director Independence Standards are appended to the Company's CGPs, available at www.rayonieram.com.

-Based on our Director Independence Standards, the Board has affirmatively determined that all persons who have served as directors of our Company at any time since January 1, 2016, other than Mr. Boynton, are independent.
+To assist in making such determinations, the Board has adopted a set of Director Independence Standards which conform to or, in some cases, are more exacting than, the independence requirements set forth in the NYSE listing standards.
+Our Director Independence Standards are appended to the Company's CGPs, and are available at www.rayonieram.com.
+Based on our Director Independence Standards, the Board has affirmatively determined that all persons who have served as directors of our Company at any time since January 1, 2017, other than Mr. Boynton, are independent (i.e., 8 of 9 directors in 2017).